Cross of Iron: Plot

 When the battalion is ordered to retreat, Stransky doesn't notify Steiner's platoon, who are forced to retreat through enemy-held territory.
 They capture a detachment of female soldiers.
-While Steiner plans their next move, Zoll attempts to rape one of the women, who wounds him in self-defence before he kills her.
-Dietz is also distracted and killed by one of the prisoners.
-Steiner locks Zoll up with the vengeful Russian women, leaves them behind but takes their uniforms to use as a disguise.
+While Steiner plans their next move, Zoll tries to abuse one of the women and is painfully wounded; he kills her in response.
+Dietz is deceived and killed by one of the prisoners.
+Steiner locks Zoll up with the vengeful Russian women, leaving them behind but taking their uniforms as disguises.

 They approach the front line and radio their positions to avoid friendly fire.
 Stransky implies to Triebig that if Steiner was killed by mistake, he could be transferred to France.
 Triebig orders his men to open fire as Steiner cross no man's land killing several including Schnurrbart before the machine gunners realize their mistake.
 Steiner kills Triebeg, leaving Krüger in command, and sets out to find Stransky whose transfer to France has come through.

 The Soviets launch a major assault as the Germans continue their retreat toward the Crimea.
 Brandt orders Kiesel to evacuate, Brandt then rallies fleeing troops for a counterattack.
 Steiner locates Stransky, but instead of killing him, he hands him a weapon, and offers to show him "where the Iron Crosses grow".
 Stransky accepts Steiner's challenge.
 The film closes with Stransky unable to reload his MP40, while being shot at by an adolescent Russian soldier who resembles the boy soldier released by Steiner.
 When Stransky asks Steiner for help, Steiner begins to laugh.
 His laughter continues through the credits, which feature "Hänschen klein" again and segues to black-and-white images of civilian victims from World War II and later conflicts.